Democrat Al Green Uses Fake News Photo of Migrant Child in Impeachment Debate | Breitbart

-Rep. Al Green (D-TX) used a photograph of a migrant girl crying at the U.S-Mexico border in his argument for President Donald Trump’s impeachment during the House of Representatives debate on Wednesday afternoon.
+Rep. Al Green (D-TX) used a photograph of a migrant girl crying at the U.S.-Mexico border in his argument for President Donald Trump’s impeachment during the House of Representatives debate on Wednesday afternoon.

 Green, speaking next to a poster of the photograph under a red-lettered slogan, “Impeach Now,” said that he was speaking “in the name of democracy” and “for the sake of the many who are suffering.”